|

 I like to keep you interested, she said.

-several handfuls of iârloth leaves into the bath.
-She inhaled
+Eowyn took several handfuls of iârloth leaves and scattered

 She stripped off her damp clothes and climbed into the scented